This is also called secondary active transport

 - both going in the same direction

-In the absorption of sodium ions and glucose by cells lining the mammalian ileum (above
+In the absorption of sodium ions and glucose by epithelial cells lining the villi within the mammalian ileum ( section of inner membrane shown above

 - each going in opposite directions